klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 :align: center
 ```

-1. Turn on statistics window
+1. Turn on statistics window.
-2. Select the series to be analyzed
+2. Select the series to be analyzed.
-3. Select range to pick a subset of data
+3. Select range to pick a subset of data.
-4. Drag the ends of the range to modify it
+4. Drag the ends of the range to modify it.

 ### Plot variable list